 Stoneridge has a large team and has been rapidly building their Business Central manufacturing practice.
 They are developing experience and skill with Yaveon, a Business Central manufacturing addon for the process manufacturing industry space.

 I put them in the list because several trustworthy people that I have spoken with (who I respect greatly) have mentioned them, and we have a mutual customer (where Sabre provides advanced cloud networking and IT services).
 I will keep my eye on Stoneridge in 2024.

 Aside about Batch Manufacturing

-Batch Manufacturing is one of two primary types of manufacturing.
-The other is Discreet Manufacturing.
+For the last 2 partners I highlight their Batch Manufacturing expertise.
+There are technically two broad categories or modes of manufacturing, Batch and Discreet.
+Discreet Manufacturing is the specialization of Sabre and several of the other partners listed here.
 An easy way to understand the difference is to compare making soup to making toys.
 You are limited by how much soup you can make (at a time) by the size of the pot.
 With wooden toys you’re limited only by how much wood you have (and your time).

 If it takes all day to make soup, and you have only one pot, then that’s all the soup you can make.
 Want to make more soup, you need more pots.

 You could make many more toys than you can make soup pots- also because you don’t need pots to hold toys – but you do to make soup.

 No. 4 – Accent Software